 I’ve been home educating for many years now (almost two decades) and I’m feeling tired.
-On thinking about it I came to realise that I have not been practising what I preach to my homeschool mama friends.
+On thinking about it I came to realize that I have not been practicing what I preach to my homeschool mama friends.
 Look after yourselves.
 This is a marathon not a sprint journey.
 I first learned about the art of healthy balanced self care when reading A Charlotte Mason Companion by Karen Andreola.

 Charlotte Mason advised the teacher to replenish her soul with a continual supply of ideas. …stimulates your educational thought in many directions and keeps you from drifting into mere routine… Do not think this is a selfish thing to do, because the advantage does not end with yourself.”.

 There are so many benefits to Mother Culture and I’ve shared a few of them on my blog over the years.
 Mother Culture enriches our lives and in turn the lives of our children and our husbands because we can not bless our families with what we ourselves do not have.